dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/05/16
+I wonder what program structure could look like if files/packages followed the same rules as nested scopes and all definitions from "parent" files/packages were available by default 🧐 If that's a bad idea, why is it a good/ok idea at the function level?

 #### 2024/05/15
 This #Kotlin code compiles in file/object/function but doesn't compile in a class.
 It would be a more regular design if `{}` always had implicit access to the outer scope or classes couldn't access the outer scope by default 🤔